milisp/awesome-claude-dxt/README.md

 - [fastnai/mcp-fastn](https://github.com/fastnai/mcp-fastn) - A remote, dynamic MCP server with a unified API that connects to 1,000+ tools, actions, and workflows, featuring built-in authentication and monitoring.
 - [sparfenyuk/mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) - Connect to MCP servers that run on SSE transport, or expose stdio servers as an SSE server.
 - [anaisbetts/mcp-installer](https://github.com/anaisbetts/mcp-installer) - This server is a server that installs other MCP servers for you.
-- [MCP Team/servers](https://github.com/modelcontextprotocol/servers) - This MCP server exercises all the features of the MCP protocol.
+- [modelcontextprotocol/everything](https://github.com/modelcontextprotocol/servers/blob/main/src/everything) - This MCP server exercises all the features of the MCP protocol.
 It is a test server for builders of MCP clients.
 - [integration-app/mcp-server](https://github.com/integration-app/mcp-server) - This is an implementation of the [Model Context Protocol (MCP) server](https://modelcontextprotocol.org/) that exposes tools powered by [Integration App](https://integration.app).

 ### Knowledge Base